cbkmephisto/pedRefiner/README.md

 # pedRefiner.py

-Trivial tool that takes a list of animal IDs, extracts a csv pedigree file for the given IDs and all their ancestors' IDs, builds a new pedigree file with them sorted, and prints it on screen (stdout).
-Can be redirected into a new csv file.
+Trivial tool that takes a list of animal IDs, extracts a pedigree file for the given IDs and all their ancestors' IDs, builds a new pedigree file with them sorted, and dumps the output to a new file.

 ```
 pedRefiner.py